-Table notes: a) the Nitrogen Discharge Allocation average shows the average for blocks within the range.
+- 1 The Nitrogen Discharge Allocation average set out in Table LR 6A shows the average for blocks within the range.
 The application of the methodology results in some blocks being given an increase in relative NDA.
-The non-benchmarked blocks receive the lower range boundary NDA of 18.0kgN/ha/yr for drystock and 54.6 kgN/ha/yr for dairy.
+The non nutrient benchmarked blocks receive the lower range boundary NDA of 18.0 kgN/ha/yr for drystock and 54.6 kgN/ha/yr for dairy. - 2 The 2032 Nitrogen Discharge Allocations are subsequently adjusted using Table LR 6A.